Whether it is for Halloween or Christmas, you know a Nightmare Before Christmas cake will be suffice for either holiday!

 Today October officially begins and that means Halloween is upon us!
 Woohoo!

 With all complaints aside, I love knowing my daughter and I share such close birthdays.
 I call her my belated birthday gift and she means everything to me.
 A tradition I have carried since her birth is taking the time each year to make the birthday cake of her choosing.
 Of course her first birthday was left up to me but all the following years have been chosen by her.
-We have done Beauty and the Beast (you can also see her first birthday cake in that post,) and a butterfly cake last year.
 This year was a bit more interesting… She could not make up her mind!

 First it was a Hungry Caterpillar cake.
 Then a Mario Party cake, followed by a Jack Skellington cake, and then a request for a Barbie cake… I said mommy will choose one and it will be a surprise so I went with a Nightmare Before Christmas cake!
 Her love for scary stuff is ever-growing and this cake was super easy (and something I needed since we decided to celebrate with a birthday party a week early.)
 This is only my second time working with marshmallow fondant (fondant in general actually,) and I was super impressed with how much easier I found it this time around!
 Simple design still required some time with this Nightmare Before Christmas Cake, but overall the design was clean and to the point.
 You know immediately what this cake is all about!